John H. Windom

 Eddie C. Riley

-Riley is on a temporary assignment from the Office of the Secretary, where as the director of administrative operations he leads human resources, budget, logistics, acquisition and IT and provides overall support to VA’s top leadership.
-Prior to assignment, he served as the director of VA’s Veteran Employment Services Office.
+Riley previously served in the Office of the Secretary, where as the director of administrative operations he led human resources, budget, logistics, acquisition and information technology and provided overall support to VA’s top leadership.
+He has also served as the director of VA’s Veteran Employment Services Office.
 There, he was responsible for expanding and enhancing recruitment programs to increase the percentage of Veteran employees in VA and the federal workforce.

 As a Veteran, business owner, government consultant and federal employee, he has successfully led teams across diverse fields and disciplines, including equal employment opportunity, alternative dispute resolution, public affairs and marketing and strategic planning.
 He also managed a variety of human resources functions, including recruitment, staffing and training in organizations with budgets of over $1 billion.
 He is committed to leveraging his broad experience with employment in the government and private sector to advance the OEHRM mission of transforming health care for Veterans and revolutionizing health care for all.